charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 He then compares that with population movements using linguistic[^8] and genetic evidence.
 The same patterns appear over and over:

+[^8]: Most modern speakers of Germanic languages (English, German, Dutch, Yiddish, Afrikaans, etc) live in North America.
+But the greatest *diversity* of sub-languages is in northwestern Europe.
+That correctly implies that the language family originated in Europe, and that the spread to America is relatively recent.

 - Rice, soy, and pigs were domesticated about 10,000 years ago in what is now China.
 Food production then spread across Southeast Asia along with the Sino-Tibetan language (ancestor to Burmese, Mandarin, Tibetan, etc).
 Indigenous hunter-gatherers were mostly assimilated or displaced.
 Surviving non-Sino-Tibetan languages (such as Hmong, Lao, and Thai) are [geographically fragmented][se_asia_languages] as a result.
 - [Bantu][bantu_expansion] food producers in Sub-Saharan Africa spread across the continent from the Sahel, evidenced by the [Niger-Congo language famly][niger_congo_language] (Swahili, Xhosa, Zulu, etc).
 Bantu farmers had access to iron tools and weapons, which provided a significant advantage over their hunter-gatherer neighbors.
-However, Bantu crops do not grow well in what is now South Africa.
+However, Bantu crops do not grow well[^9] in what is now South Africa.
 That region remained populated by Khoisan people until the arrival of Eurasian crops during the colonial era.
 - Hunter-gatherers living on Pacific islands were displaced by food producers during the [Austronesian expansion][austronesian_expansion] out of Taiwan.
 Modern Austronesian languages include Malay, Indonesian, and Māori.
 Indigenous people in New Guinea were not displaced, likely because they developed food production independently.

+[^9]: Most of Sub-Saharan Africa experiences rainy summers and dry winters.
+South Africa is the opposite.
+Bantu crops grow poorly in South Africa, but Eurasian crops grow well.

 ![Map of modern Hmong-Mien language speakers](/files/guns-germs-steel/hmong-mien-language-map-4x3.png)
 <span class="figure-caption">Modern speakers of Hmong-Mien languages are geographically fragmented.
 This suggests that the language family was once widespread in the region, but that most of the speakers were displaced or assimilated.
 Figure by Sgnpkd via [Wikipedia][se_asia_languages], CC [BY-SA 4.0](https://commons.wikimedia.org/w/index.php?curid=90824992)</span>